 The following are the mandatory requirements for the facilitation of the fast track merger process:

 Fast Track Merger process has facilitated the procedure by removing the following requirements: -

 The procedural details for the Fast Track Merger process are set down under the Companies (Compromises, Arrangement & Amalgamation) Rules, 2016.

-In comparison to traditional mergers process, the new Act has simplified the procedures as it no further involves judicial process as concerned with the National Company Law Tribunal.
-Now the companies are required to take an approval from only three regulatory authorities, i.e. Regional Directors, the Registrar of Companies and Official Liquidator.
-The merger process is time bound as well as cost effective.
-The approximate time is from 90-100 days only and there is a 30 days limit inflicted on the regulatory authorities.
+In comparison to the traditional mergers process, the new Act has simplified the procedures as it no longer involves a judicial process as concerned with the National Company Law Tribunal.
+Now the companies are required to take approval from only three regulatory authorities, i.e., Regional Directors, the Registrar of Companies, and the Official Liquidator.
+The merger process is time bound as well as cost-effective.
+The approximate time is from 90-100 days only and there is a 30 day limit inflicted on the regulatory authorities.
 The Fast Track Merger process has expedited the procedure of approvals by removing the second opportunity as earlier given to regulatory authorities to raise objections.

-Up till now, there are no prominent disadvantages of this novel concept that is expected to bring relief to small and holding companies.
-The consequent effects of this new concept will be overviewed in future years and enable the experts to draw relative conclusions accordingly.
+Until now, there are no prominent disadvantages of this novel concept that is expected to bring relief to small holding companies.
+The consequent effects of this new concept will be overviewed in the future and enable the experts to draw relative conclusions accordingly.

-This new section has been carefully drafted and entails necessary checks to avoid any misuse of fast track merger procedures.
-In addition, it has come out as a welcoming move for small, holding and subsidiary companies as the process is simple, swift and time-bound.
-The companies are in no obligation to follow this process and have the option to choose a traditional route even, as per their desirability.
+This new section has been carefully drafted and entails necessary checks to avoid any misuse of fast-track merger procedures.
+In addition, it has come out as a welcome move for small holdings, and subsidiary companies as the process is simple, swift, and time bound.
+The companies are under no obligation to follow this process and have the option to even choose a traditional route as per their desirability.